charles-lunarg/Vulkan-Loader/tests/framework/README.md

 By default the Vulkan-Loader repo doesn't enable testing.

-To turn on building of the tests, set `BUILD_TESTS=ON` in the CMake configuration.
+To turn on building of the tests, set `BUILD_TESTS=ON` and `UPDATE_DEPS=ON` in the CMake configuration.

-Ensure that `googletest` is in the `external` directory.

-Windows only: Ensure that the `Detours` library is in the `external` directory.
+This ensures the necessary dependencies are automatically downloaded and built.

-Linux only: Optionally enable the CMake Configuration `TEST_USE_ADDRESS_SANITIZER` to enable Address Sanitizer inside the testing framework.
+Optionally enable the CMake Configuration `TEST_USE_ADDRESS_SANITIZER` to enable Address Sanitizer inside the testing framework.

 Run the test executables as normal